-Do you believe that you are called of God to do the work of a Deaconess?
+Do you believe that you are called of God to do the work of a deaconess?

-Do you promise to faithfully perform the duties of this office as taught in the Word of God?
+Do you promise to perform faithfully the duties of this office, as taught in the Word of God?

 Will you strive to represent your Lord and Master wherever you are needed, and to go where you are needed the most?